AlphsX/Banker-s-AlgorithmX/README.md

 ### Historical Context

 The Banker's Algorithm was developed by **Edsger Dijkstra** in 1965 as part of his work on the THE multiprogramming system.
-It's named after the way bankers manage loans to ensure they can always meet withdrawal demands.
+It is named after the way bankers manage loans to ensure they can always meet withdrawal demands.

 ### Theoretical Foundation